pyglet/pyglet/doc/programming_guide/migration.rst

 Window "HiDPI" support
 ----------------------
 The v2.1 release now provides a lot more control over how modern 'HiDPI' displays are treated.
-This includes "retina" displays, or any display that has a non-0% zoom or scale (such as 4K displays).
+This includes "retina" displays, or any display that has a non-100% zoom or scale (such as 4K displays).
 This is exposed as new pyglet options.
 See ``pyglet.options.dpi_scaling`` for more information.

 Labels & Text Layouts
 ---------------------
 The positional argument order for text Labels and Layouts was not consistent in previous pyglet releases.
-This has been refactored to make things more consistent, with the goal of making it easier to switch between Layouts or create custom subclasses.
-All layouts now start with the same positional argument ordering::
+This has been refactored to make things more uniform, with the goal of making it easier to switch between Layouts or create custom subclasses.
+All layouts now _start_ with the same positional argument ordering::

     TextLayout(document, x, y, z, width, height, anchor_x, anchor_y, rotation, ...)